cinnamon raisin sourdough bread

 - At 12:30 p.m.
 Perform sixth and final set of turns.
 Cover and return to warm place to finish bulk fermentation, untouched.

 - At 2:00 p.m.
 PRESHAPE: Gently transfer dough to a well-floured surface.
 Using a well-floured bench scraper or knife, divide dough into two equal pieces.
-Use floured hands to gently but quickly shape each piece of dough into a tight round (see this post for full description on preshape).
-Cover dough with bowls and let rest on counter for 30 minutes.
+Use floured hands shape dough into boule (see post for full description on how to preshape).
+Cover dough with bowls or plastic wrap and let rest on counter for 10 minutes.

 - Cover each basket with a plastic bag; use a clip to seal bag.
-Let dough rest in bags at room temperature 20 minutes, then transfer to refrigerator for an overnight proof.
+Let dough rest in bags or covered with plastic wrap at room temperature 20 minutes, then transfer to refrigerator for an overnight proof.

-- Just before baking, remove one dough from refrigerator and plastic bag.
+- Just before baking, remove one dough from refrigerator and uncover.
 Place a sheet of parchment paper and a cutting board on top of basket.
 Carefully invert basket with cutting board so dough lands on parchment paper.
 Remove basket.
 Use a bread lame to score top of dough.

 Notes

-- For step-by-step photos, printable schedules and plenty of tips, please head to my Sourdough 101 series for full details.
+- For step-by-step photos, printable schedules and plenty of tips, please head to my beginners sourdough bread recipe for full details.

 - Store leftover bread cut side-down on a cutting board uncovered at room temperature up to 1 day; after that, store in a bread box or resealable plastic bag at room temperature for another 1-2 days.